VidCruiter Logo

 Asking a Bad Interview Question: What’s the Big Deal?

-You might be thinking, “Is it really that consequential to ask a bad interview question?”
-Well, it depends on what you ask.
-At best, you could simply fail to make full use of the allotted time, but at worst, you could land your company in a discriminatory lawsuit.
-Let’s run through some examples and their implications.
+At best, you could simply fail to make full use of your interviewing time, but at worst, you could land your company in a discriminatory lawsuit.
+Let’s run through some common examples and their implications.

 Asking a bad question